devitocodes/devito/docker/README.md

 docker run --gpus all --rm -it -p 8888:8888 -p 8787:8787 -p 8786:8786 --device=/dev/infiniband/uverbs0 --device=/dev/infiniband/rdma_cm  devitocodes/devito:nvidia-nvc-latest
 ```

-or to run in user context on a cluster with shared filesystem, you can add the correct user config as docker options e.g.:
+Alternatively, to run in a user context on a cluster with a shared filesystem, you can add the correct user config as docker options, e.g.:

 ```bash
 docker run --gpus all --rm -it -v `pwd`:`pwd` -w `pwd` -u $(id -u):$(id -g) devitocodes/devito:nvidia-nvc-latest python examples/seismic/acoustic/acoustic_example.py